shun126/UE5-DungeonGeneratorDemo/README.md

 # 🎨 Features

-* DungeonGenerator is a plug-in for UnrealEngine.
+* DungeonGenerator is a plug-in for UnrealEngine5.
-* Tiled Dungeon Generation both In-Editor & Runtime
+* Tiled Dungeon Generation both In-Editor & Runtime.
 * Users can easily generate dungeons by preparing meshes for floors, walls, ceilings, and stairs.
 * Supports dungeon replication
+* Generates actors for doors and keys by MissionGraph.
+* The following features are supported only in the [Unreal Engine marketplace](https://www.unrealengine.com/marketplace/slug/36a8b87d859f44439cfe1515975d7197) version
+  * Sub-levels can be applied as dungeon rooms
+  * A mini-map of the dungeon can be generated.
   * Interior decoration. [beta version]
-* A mini-map of the dungeon can be generated. [beta version]
-* Merging sub-levels into the generating dungeon. [beta version]
-* Generates actors for doors and keys by MissionGraph. [beta version]
-* Supported Development Platforms: Windows (should be possible to build on all platforms)
+* Supported Development Platforms: Windows,Android
-* Supported Target Build Platforms: Windows (should be possible to target all platforms)
+* Supported Target Build Platforms: Windows,Android (should be possible to target all platforms)

 # 🔧 Requirements
 * [Unreal Engine 5.4](https://www.unrealengine.com/unreal-engine-5)